awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-upload-data.md

-# Step 2: Upload data to an Amazon ES domain for indexing<a name="es-gsg-upload-data"></a>
+# Step 2: Upload data to Amazon ES for indexing<a name="es-gsg-upload-data"></a>

 **Important**
 This is a concise tutorial for uploading a small amount of test data to Amazon Elasticsearch Service \(Amazon ES\)\.
-For more about uploading data in a production domain, see [Indexing Data in Amazon Elasticsearch Service](es-indexing.md)\.
+For more about uploading data in a production domain, see [Indexing data in Amazon Elasticsearch Service](es-indexing.md)\.

 You can upload data to an Amazon ES domain using the command line or most programming languages\.